Learn how Ventilator Splitter is Helping India’s Fight Against Covid-19.

 The team now has 200 plus volunteers on board.
 There are doctors, investors, 3D printers, policy-makers, product managers, entrepreneurs, and people from many other professions and walks of life.
 The volunteers are working relentlessly with the team at every level, from brainstorming to product designing, prototyping, testing, and documenting.

-Testing of the new designs has already been successfully carried out at Victoria Hospital, Bangalore, Rajasthan Hospital, Jaipur, and SKIMS Hospital, Srinagar.
+Moreover, testing of the new designs has already been successfully carried out at Victoria Hospital, Bangalore, Rajasthan Hospital, Jaipur, and SKIMS Hospital, Srinagar.
 The next round of testing has been planned to be executed in Aster Hospital, Bangalore, SMS Hospital, Jaipur, SKIMS Hospital, Srinagar, and Nanavati Hospital, Mumbai by next Monday.

-Enrol As Volunteers
+Enroll As Volunteers

 The team needs more such active volunteers to carry the project forward and successfully implement it in fighting Coronavirus cases as fast as possible.
 They intend to expand it further and develop more equipment and products like PPE (Personal Protective Equipment) and ventilators that would help cure the pandemic fast.
-This is, thus, a shout out to every kind soul who would like to be associated with the noble cause to come forward and join hands with the team.
+This is, thus, a shout-out to every kind soul who would like to be associated with the noble cause to come forward and join hands with the team.

-The team is in the process of collaborating with NGOs to help them procure funds and donations for executing the mission of supplying these life-saving devices to the frontline warriors – the doctors, medical practitioners, and health workers of the country.
+Furthermore, the team is in the process of collaborating with NGOs to help them procure funds and donations for executing the mission of supplying these life-saving devices to the frontline warriors – the doctors, medical practitioners, and health workers of the country.

-With support from all sections of the society in terms of participation as volunteers in the project and in terms of collecting funds to make things happen, the team is sure to take the situation head-on and save innumerable lives from the clutches of COVID-19.
+In conclusion, with support from all sections of the society in terms of participation as volunteers in the project and in terms of collecting funds to make things happen, the team is sure to take the situation head-on and save innumerable lives from the clutches of COVID-19.